mgreenhough/PTT/Docs/AI Guidelines.md

 - For GUI elements, provide both logic and UI design notes
 - Maintain compatibility with the project’s file and repo structure
 - Never overwrite critical project context; append or version changes
+- When generating firmware code or designs, ignore all content enclosed within // ... //
+- Do not auto-implement any instructions in ignored sections.

+- For this project, UART and serial are used interchangeably.

 ---